To submit an article online, and to check the status of your submission, you need to have an account with Sri Lanka Journal of Psychiatry

 Articles submitted for publication in the Sri Lanka Journal of Psychiatry should be typed in double spacing and prepared using MS Word.
 Please number all pages consecutively.

-The manuscript should be prepared in the following order. (i) title page, (ii) abstract, declaration of interest and key words, (iii) text, (iv) acknowledgements, (v) references, (vi) figures, (vii) tables
+The manuscript should be prepared in the following order: (i) title page, (ii) abstract, and key words, (iii) text, (iv) acknowledgements, (v) Statement of contribution, (vi) declarations of interest, (vii) references, (viii) figures, (vii) tables.
+Further details of each section are given below.

 A maximum of 5 key words should be given after the abstract.
 They should, if possible, be drawn from the MeSH list of Index Medicus and be chosen with a view to useful cross-indexing of the article.